 Play as a Tool for Facilitating Executive Functioning Skills in Children

 Emerging research in early childhood education is citing the decrease in play as a possible cause for increased difficulties in attention and self-control in young children.
 This 2-hour, fast-paced, eye-opening webinar provides attendees with current research to demonstrate the direct correlation between play opportunities and the development of executive functioning skills using a developmental play approach.
 If you have ever wished for justification and research to support your therapeutic use of play, this is the course for you!
-This course is also available in an executive functioning webinar package.
+This course is included in the Executive Functioning Skills: Beyond the Basics Webinar Package.

 - Define play as a critical ingredient to development.

 - Identify developmental milestones for EF in young children.

 - Recognize current research supporting play’s role in the development of self-regulation and attention.